connergroth/Strim/README.md

 - **Requests** – API communication with Strava

 ## 📡 API Integrations
-- **Strava API** – Fetches user activities, deletes untrimmed activity, and reuploads the trimmed one.
+- **Strava API** – Fetches user activities, edits relevant metadata, and uploads the new trimmed activity.

 ## 🔧 How It Works
 1. Connect your Strava account
 2. Select the activity you want to trim
 3. Adjust the distance and trim time
 4. Strim automatically updates your Strava activity

+---

 # Local Development Setup
 Prerequisites: